microadam/Ext.ux.proxy.ProxyCache/README.md

 Note the addititonal options that can be set:

 * cacheTimeout: 30
 	*	The amount of time until the stored repsonse expires and is cleared automatically from the cache.
+	* Required: No
-Optional, defaults to 1 hour (value in seconds).
+	*	Default: 1 hour (value in seconds)
 * cacheKey: 'myData'
 	*	The key to use for localStorage.
 Allows you to seperate each store into a different local storage item.
-Optional, defaults to 'proxyCache'.
+	* Required: No
+	* Default: 'proxyCache'

 ## Credits